ibm-cloud-architecture/CSMO-ICP/prometheus/federation/README.md

 **Prometheus Federation**

 When we first started blogging about monitoring ICP, we demoed federation of multiple ICP deployments to a central Prometheus server using the HTTP protocol.
 With the recent 2.1.0.1 release, federation should now be done securely using the HTTP/S protocol and the monitoring certificates within ICP.
+The instructions below will assist one with setting up Federation of mutiple ICP envivornments using the certificates.

 What is needed: